Software Engineering: A Modern Approach

 Furthermore, we’re showcasing only one method from each class, but they

-may contain other methods.
+likely contain other methods.
 The presented method is responsible for

 start